CPFO: Accounting and Financial Reporting Practice Test

 A. Perform a walkthrough of the billing adjustment process.

-B. Test a trial of adjustments for authorization and accuracy.
+B. Test a sample of adjustments for authorization and accuracy.

 C. Review the utility's revenue trend analysis.